-Worm beds are basically garden beds that you devote solely to feeding and raising worms.
+Worm bins (or vermicomposting bins) are basically garden beds devoted solely to feeding and raising worms.
 They can either be for earthworms or, even better, for red wigglers.
-There are a few differences between a worm bed and a regular garden bed, and we'll get into those in a second.
+There are a few differences between a worm bed and a regular garden bed, but they share many attributes

-The first is that no matter how you build your bed, it should be in a spot that's shaded for most of the day.
+While raised gardens are usually built to take advantage of as must sunlight as possible, worm beds should be in a spot that's shaded for most of the day.
 The sun will dry out your bedding and make it too warm, especially in the heat of summer.
 If you don't have a shady spot, consider installing a frame to drape shade cloth over, or make a small shade screen from the lattice.

 Your worm bed will work even better if you dig it into the ground, rather than making a raised bed.
 Simply dig a pit, line the sides with boards, bricks, or cinder blocks (to keep roots from surrounding plants out of your worm bed) and line the bottom with a layer of corrugated cardboard.
-If you're raising red wigglers, they won't bother digging down into the soil -- they prefer to be in decaying organic matter, such as the stuff you'll be filling your bed with.
-If you're raising earthworms, then the worms will move back and forth between the soil and your bed.
-If you want to keep the worms in your bed, consider lining the interior of your worm bed pit with landscape cloth.
+The worm bed can be any size you'd like, depending on why you're building it and how much space you have available.

 Getting Worms, and Caring for Your Worm Bed